No approximation but the exact solution

-In older releases of HertzWin (prior to release 3.1.2) a general approximation formula was used.
-From release 3.2.0 (December 2020), the situation with gross slip between both bodies can be calculated in detail in HertzWin.
-This can be done for a circular point contact and for a line contact.
-You can find an overview of the formulas used in the program’s help function.
+In older releases of HertzWin (before release 3.1.2) a general approximation formula was used.
+Starting with release 3.2.0 (December 2020), the situation with gross slip between both bodies can be calculated in detail in HertzWin.
+This can be done for a circular point contact as well as for a line contact.
+And as of release 3.4.0 also for an elliptical contact.
+An overview of the used formulas can be found in the help of the program..

-In the figure below, the old approximation in HertzWin is plotted against the coefficient of friction, together with the new, exact method in HertzWin.
-The vertical axis shows the Von Mises (vM) stress in relation to the maximum compressive stress (σHz): vM/σHz.
-The clearly visible sudden change in the slope of the blue line is the point where the maximum Von Mises stress shifts to the surface.
+In the figure below, the old approximation in HertzWin is plotted against the coefficient of friction, along with the new, exact method in HertzWin.
+The vertical axis shows the von Mises stress (vM) as a function of the maximum compressive stress (σHz): vM/σHz.
+The clearly visible sudden change in the slope of the blue line is the point where the maximum von Mises stress shifts to the surface.

-The calculation of a (Hertz) point or line contact that is loaded with a tangential load is usually divided into three different situations:
+The calculation of a (Hertz) point or line contact subjected to a tangential load is usually divided into three different situations::

 - there is no slip between the two bodies (stick);